The Hedonic Treadmill – Why Stuff Won’t Make You Happier

-I noticed that all of them have referenced this idea in past posts.
-You may not be too familiar with the hedonic treadmill as well but….I guarantee that you’ve experienced it at some point in your life.
+I noticed that all of them have referenced this idea in past articles.
+You may not be too familiar with the hedonic treadmill as well but….I guarantee that you’ve experienced it (good and bad) at some point in your life events.
 Heck, you may be going through it as we speak.

 Not sure?
 Let’s explain what it is and then get into specifics.

 What exactly is the Hedonic Treadmill Theory?

 The hedonic treadmill is the tendency of a person to remain at a relatively stable level of happiness despite changes in fortune or the achievement of major goals.
 As a person makes more money, expectations and desires rise in tandem, which results in no permanent gain in happiness.